Rush Limbaugh here behind the Golden EIB microphone, broadcast excellence as you have come to know, demand, expect, love, and revere.

 Well, our constituents aren't being represented.

-We've got to understand that people live in the Northeast are liberal or moderate, and if we want our party to be strong, we've got to and it's just it's so that I think is when when Newt says, I'm just guessing, but Newt says, uh, I guess you don't understand New York 23.
+You've got to understand that people who live in the Northeast are liberal and moderate, and if we want our party to be strong, we've got to – and it's just – that, I think, is – when Newt says – I'm just guessing.

 Nobody denies his intelligence.

-Nobody denies his uh ability to to think strategically, but you know, this is not the first time joining Pelosi in a global warming commercial and joining Hillary in a health care commercial or healthcare appearance of a lot of people have been scratching their heads over this uh for quite a bit.
+But, you know, this is not the first time joining Pelosi in a global warming commercial and joining Hillary in a healthcare commercial or a healthcare appearance.

-I I I remember seeing him on Hannity's show one night about six months ago or four months ago, maybe three, sometime this past summer.
+I remember seeing him on Hannity's show one night about six months ago or four months ago, maybe three, sometime this past summer.

-This is uh Deanna in St. Louis.
+This is Deanna in St. Louis.

 Great to have you on the EIB network.